Garigal National Park

 There are alerts raised for Garigal National Park

-Other planned events: 1080 baiting program underway
+Other planned events: 1080 pest management

 Casuarina track between Carrol Creek and Davidson Picnic area, Forestville is closed indefinitely due to the removal of the stairway down to the picnic area after safety concerns.
 Lyrebird track is the recommended alternative access which connects to the Governor Philip Walk or Ferguson Street.
 Penalties apply for non-compliance